Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 Mangools offers a bundle of 5 SEO tools to help with your website as a whole, including access to some free SEO tools, websites to speed up your SEO tasks, and even a free SERP snippet preview to get you started.

-Growthbar is a data-driven all-in-one SEO tool designed to make content creation effortless (and we have an in-depth GrowthBar review from months using the tool).
-It uses OpenAI’s GPT3 to help you create powerful outlines for your blog posts, and includes an AI writing assistant too.
+Growthbar is a data-driven all-in-one complete SEO tool designed to make content creation effortless (and we have an in-depth GrowthBar review from months using the tool).
+It uses OpenAI’s GPT3 to help you create powerful outlines for your blog posts, and includes an AI writing assistant too (and don't miss the best GPT3 tools in our full list).
 Best of all, it offers unlimited keyword research, even on the cheapest plan.

 Moz is a great place to start for those who want a tool to help with SEO but also want to learn more about marketing.
 You’ll be able to track the health of your website and that of your competitors to ensure you’re doing what you can to be ahead of the competition.